How to create custom color palette for a PowerPoint theme?

 When we initially set up this Template, we added a background image.
 This image will typically appear on all the Child Slide layouts.
 In the Design theme I have used for the example a pink overlay was automatically added to the Title Slide, so the background image is not visible, but that is not always the case.
 You will often want to remove or hide the background image from one or more of the Child Slides.
 There are two ways this can be achieved.

-The easiest and probably the most effective way to remove any unwanted background images from a Child Slide is by right mouse click on the specific Child slide, select ‘Format Background’.
+The easiest and probably the most effective way to remove any unwanted background images from a Child Slide in your PowerPoint template is by right mouse click on the specific Child slide, select ‘Format Background’.

 The ‘Format Background’ Toolbar will open at the right-hand side of the presentation.
 Simply check the ‘Hide background graphics’ box and anything that has been added to your Parent/ Master slide that is not a placeholder will be hidden from view.